-

 3.3 – Conditions for Growth

-Growth conditions for humans resemble those of other species.
-External conditions are often: opportunities and risks, relationships and social navigation.
-Social interaction is the dominant factor.
-It is largely what happens between people that creates the impression of the quality of life.
+The growth conditions for humans resemble those of other species.
+External influences include opportunities and risks, relationships, and the ability to navigate social environments.
+Social interaction is the dominant factor — it is largely what occurs between people that shapes the perceived quality of life.

 -

-Human behavior is more consistently explained by the drive for personal growth than by the pursuit of health or satisfaction.
-Satisfaction is temporary and it is only an explanation for a moment.
-Growth explains long-term motivation and behavior.
+Human behavior is better explained by the drive for personal growth than by the pursuit of comfort or satisfaction.
+Satisfaction is transient — a short-term state that fades once achieved—whereas growth accounts for sustained motivation and long-term patterns of behavior.

 -